Application questions? Email Lindsay at anytime to set up a Zoom

 - Meet other international students and establish friendships!

 Homestay is a good alternative for international students who prefer learning about US culture from a host family in a friendly environment.
-DVC Homestay can guarantee placement for a fee of $400.00.
-Please visit their website or contact Fia Parker at 925-876-0080 or email@example.com for more information.
+Diablo Valley Homestay can guarantee placement for $450.00.
+Please fill out an application or contact Fia Parker at 925-876-0080 or email firstname.lastname@example.org for more information.

 Maintaining F1 Status

 - Be enrolled fulltime for Fall & Spring.
 This means enrolling in and maintaining a minimum of 12 units through the semester.
 You can enroll in more!
 (Summer is optional, but if you’d like to take classes, 6 units is considered full-time in the summer.)